Bareflank/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.14.2. bf_vp_op_create_vp, OP=0x5, IDX=0x0

-This syscall tells the microkernel to create a VP given the IDs of the VM and PP the VP will be assigned to.
+This syscall tells the microkernel to create a VP given the ID of the VM the VP will be assigned to.
 Upon success, this syscall returns the ID of the newly created VP.

 **Input:**
 | Register Name | Bits | Description |